simplyzee/kubemngr/README.md

 ## Introduction

-kubemngr is an cli tool to manage kubectl binaries for developers who work with different versions of Kubernetes clusters within their environments.
+kubemngr is a cli tool to manage kubectl binaries for developers who work with different versions of Kubernetes clusters within their environments.
 This way the developer can keep in sync with the kubernetes cluster version.
 This tool was written in Golang using [Cobra](https://github.com/spf13/cobra)

 ## Install